MToelke/Co2-Transparency-in-ONE-Record/1R_GoodPractice_CO2_transparency.md

 The ***typicalFuelConsumption*** describes an average amount of fuel for a defined distance, e.g. 12 l / 100 km.
 This does not include the type of fuel, as one of the assumptions is that the consumption doesn´t depend on the type of fuel.
 When using this, the ***unit*** data field is quite extensively used, with a content like "l/100km".

+- Where is this coming from?
+It could be supplied by the operator in the case he does not provide CO2 data directly.

 ### Data field: typicalCO2Coefficient

 The ***typicalCO2Coefficient*** describes ??? required?

+- this should be Emission Intensity factor.
+I understood this is currently a default (industry average) one, which is used in case no primary CO2 data is provided.

 ### Data field: